dcogb/dcogb.github.io/documentation/api/Model_User.md

 	}
 	else
 	{
-		throw new Mountain Valley Church of God_Exception(&#039;The :property property does not exist in the :class class&#039;, [&#039;:property&#039; =&gt; $column, &#039;:class&#039; =&gt; get_class($this)]);
+		throw new Donica Church of God_Exception(&#039;The :property property does not exist in the :class class&#039;, [&#039;:property&#039; =&gt; $column, &#039;:class&#039; =&gt; get_class($this)]);
 	}
 }</code>